panda3d/panda3d-docs/optimization/performance-issues/python-calculation.rst

 single bottleneck.
 Only that single function or class can be ported to C++ and called from your Python code.

+To determine whether it is the Python code that is slowing down an application, you should use PStats.
+You can enable the ``pstats-python-profiler`` Config.prc variable to get a detailed view of how much time each Python module, class and function is taking up.
+See :ref:`pstats-python-profiler` for more information.

 Before considering writing any C++ code, consider other options:

 -  See if you can optimize your code.
 The Python website has a